 “He leaves me in a car to die in a fiery tomb.”

-When Cawthorn was a teenager, he and his friend Bradley Ledford were driving back to North Carolina after a spring break trip to Florida, when Ledford fell asleep at the wheel and crashed into a construction barrier.
-The accident, which left Cawthorn with only limited use of his legs, is an incontestably tragic event in the congressman’s life and a dramatic enough story that one would think Cawthorn would have no need for embellishment.
+When Cawthorn was a teenager, he and his friend Bradley Ledford were driving back to North Carolina after a spring break trip to Florida, when Ledford fell asleep at the wheel and crashed.
+The accident, which left Cawthorn with only limited use of his legs, is an undoubtedly tragic event in the congressman’s life and a dramatic enough story that one would think Cawthorn would have no need for embellishment.
 However, in a 2017 speech at Patrick Henry College, Cawthorn contradicted Ledford and his own prior statements, saying that his friend had abandoned him “to die in a fiery tomb.”

 “He was my brother, my best friend,” Cawthorn said.
 “He runs to safety deep in the woods and just leaves me in a burning car as the flames start to lick my legs and curl up and burn my left side.”

 There’s no factual basis for this account.
 Ledford told the Washington Post that Cawthorn was unconscious after the crash, a claim buttressed by a deposition in which the future congressman said he had “no memory” of the accident.
 Rather than running “to safety deep in the woods,” Ledford said that he’d pulled Cawthorn from the burning car, potentially saving his life.